 Mate NBN wireless mates plus

-It can’t compete on the six-month promo pricing offered by our Tangerine winner, but the Mate NBN wireless mates plus plan offers great value at a fixed monthly price.
+It can’t compete on the six-month promo pricing offered by our Tangerine winner, but the Mate NBN wireless mates plus plan offers great value at a fixed monthly price with no upfront fees.
 If you do want to save money, bundle this Mate Fixed Wireless NBN plan with an eligible Mate mobile plan to knock $10 off your monthly internet bill.

-Outside of cost, you’re paying for a Fixed Wireless Plus plan, which means that while speeds may drop as low as 6Mbps – a finite-bandwidth technology challenge for all Fixed Wireless connections – they also have the potential to burst above 50Mbps.
+Outside of cost, you’re paying for a Fixed Wireless Plus plan, which means that while speeds may drop as low as 6Mbps – a finite-bandwidth technology challenge for all Fixed Wireless connections – they also have the potential to exceed 50Mbps.

-Check out this Mate plan next to other popular Fixed Wireless Plus options below.
+Check out this Mate plan next to other popular Fixed Wireless Plus options with unlimited data below.

 Cheapest Fixed Wireless NBN plan